PostgreSQL For Loop

 $$

-reverse counter by for loop in postgresql
+for loop postgresql array

-Postgresql for Loop Return Next
+Example 21: For Loop Return Next

-There are two types available that allow you to return data from function : RETURN and RETURN NEXT .
+There are two types available that allow you to return data from a function : RETURN and RETURN NEXT .

 the syntax of return the statement is given below: